-- There were sufficient numbers of staff employed and on duty to meet people's assessed needs. - The staff covered additional hours, so people had staff they knew and trusted.
+- The staff covered additional hours, so people had staff they knew and trusted.
 This was to support appointments or staff absences. - Where people were assessed as needing specific staffing ratios, for example, when going out in the community, this was always provided. - Staff confirmed staffing levels enabled them to keep people safe and meet their care needs.
 For example, staff could spend quality time with people. - Staff had been recruited safely.
-All pre-employment checks had been carried out including Disclosure and Barring Service (DBS) checks.
+All pre-employment checks such as criminal record checks and references had been carried out before staff started work.